Search by Provider Name

 Lincoln City, OR 97367

 Eligibility: Homeless and low-income families with children under age 18 or receiving services from Lincoln County School District and pregnant women.
-Need to be clean and sober, and pass a background check.
+Prospective clients must be clean and sober, and pass a background check.

 FAMILY PROMISE OF METRO EAST